-HUGO, Colo -- A water tanker arrived in the Eastern Plains Town of Hugo Friday to provide bulk water after testing found THC in the municipality's water.
+HUGO, Colo -- A water tanker has arrived in the Eastern Plains town of Hugo to provide bulk water after testing found THC in the water.

-An investigation into the water supply started after a local company testing its water found THC, which is commonly known to be the active ingredient in marijuana.
+An investigation into the water supply started after a local company testing its water found THC.
+THC is the active ingredient in marijuana.

 The Lincoln County Sheriff's Office said field testing kits were brought in to check the water supply.
-Six of the those 10 water samples also tested positive for THC.
+Six of the those ten water samples also tested positive for THC.

-As more conclusive testing takes place, the 700 small-town residents have been explicitly told not to drink the water, or use it to cook.
-More test results are expected between the evening and Saturday.
+As more conclusive testing takes place, the 700 or so people living in this small town are being told not to drink the water or use it to cook.
+More test results are expected Friday afternoon.

 — Eric Lupher (@EricLupher7) July 22, 2016

 Investigators at the scene told Denver7 they believe there are signs of possible tampering at Hugo's well No. 1, which has been sealed and secured.

 — Marc Stewart Denver7 (@MarcKMGH) July 22, 2016